YoannDupont/SEM/readme.md

-# SEM v2.4.2
+# SEM v2.5.0
 [SEM (Segmenteur-Étiqueteur Markovien)](http://www.lattice.cnrs.fr/sites/itellier/SEM.html) is a free NLP tool relying on Machine Learning technologies, especially CRFs.
 SEM provides powerful and configurable preprocessing and postprocessing.
 [SEM also has an online version](http://apps.lattice.cnrs.fr/sem/index).

 ## Main SEM features
+1. A GUI for easier use (requires TkInter)
+   1. On Linux: double-clic on sem_gui.sh (or launch "bash ./sem_gui.sh" in a terminal)
+   2. On Windows: double-clic on sem_gui.bat (or launch ".\sem_gui.bat" in a terminal)
-1. segmentation
+2. segmentation
    1. segmentation for: French, English
    2. easy creation and integration of new tokenisers
-2. feature generation
+3. feature generation
    1. XML file to write features without coding them
    2. single-token and multi-token dictionary features
    3. Regular expression features
    4. sequenced features
    5. train/label mode
    6. display option for features that are useful for generation, but not needed in output
-3. exporting output
+4. exporting output
-   1. supported export formats: CoNLL, text, HTML (from plain text)
+   1. supported export formats: CoNLL, text, HTML (from plain text), two XML-TEI (one specific to NP-chunks and another one for the rest)
    2. easy creation and integration of new exporters
-4. extension of existing features
+5. extension of existing features
    1. automatic integration of new segmenters and exporters
    2. semi automatic integration of new feature functions
    3. easy creation of new CSS formats for HTML exports

-## first steps before using SEM
+## First steps before using SEM
 1. make Wapiti
+   1. uncompress ext/wapitiXXX.tar.gz (where XXX is an optional version number)
-   1. open a terminal in ext/
+   2. open a terminal in ext/wapiti
-   2. type "make" (".\make.bat" on Windows) without quotes
+   3. type "make" (".\make.bat wapiti" on Windows) without quotes.
+Note for Windows: if compilation fails, check you use the right gcc (see in make.bat)
-   3. note: on Windows, either install [POSIX threads for Windows](https://sourceforge.net/p/pthreads4w/wiki/Home/) or disable them as explained in ext/src/wapiti.h
+   4. note: on Windows, either install [POSIX threads for Windows](https://sourceforge.net/p/pthreads4w/wiki/Home/) or disable them as explained in ext/src/wapiti.h
-2. uncompress models in resources/models/*
-3. run tests
+2. run tests
    1. python sem --test
+3. run SEM
+   1. run GUI (see "main features" above) and annotate "non-regression/fr/in/segmentation.txt"
+   2. OR: run ```python sem tagger resources/master/fr/NER.xml ./non-regression/fr/in/segmentation.txt -o sem_output```

 ## External resources used by SEM
 1. [French Treebank](http://www.llf.cnrs.fr/fr/Gens/Abeille/French-Treebank-fr.php) by [Abeillé et al. (2003)](http://link.springer.com/chapter/10.1007%2F978-94-010-0201-1_10): corpus used for POS and chunking.